 1).
 ‘Melangell’.
 (Siân Melangell Dafydd is a most sensitive young Welsh author, highly regarded and awarded who, she acknowledged, spent some time at Jim Perrin’s property in France whilst working on a book.)
 The many comments posted in her name against Jac’s sisters may be seen at The Guardian here.
 Scroll to 24/07/2010.
 It is interesting that this thread was started on 19/05/2010 and, after so many of our posts on the subject of the use of aliases, was closed down on 12/07/2013.
 It is imperative to point out that we do not believe for one moment that this young woman had any knowledge of the hi-jacking of her name by Jim Perrin.

 2).
 Amanda Townend, Ariège.
 (Someone with whom we know Jim Perrin has certainly been close.)
 Following a less than excellent review of West by Stevie Davies a sharp little comment was posted under this name, written in Jim Perrin’s unmistakable style.
-It was later removed: we understand that only the person who posts a comment may remove it?
-However, ‘We have a print-out.’
+It was later removed: we understand that only the person who posts a comment may remove it, unless it is the subject of an official complaint?
+However, ‘we have a print-out’.

 3).
 In a letter to a local newspaper concerning the granting of shooting licences Jim Perrin joined his name to that of Jan Wolf, his current partner, to become ‘Janet and James Wolf’.
 This was dishonest: she is Janet, known as Jan Wolf; he is Jim Perrin, only occasionally known as ‘James’.
 So to sign as he did, and the letter was clearly his own composition although doubtless she approved it, was to deliberately mislead even though the cause which the letter addressed was worthy.